Skip to main content

 Crowds: Medium

-Perfect weather for wine tours and sightseeing; campgrounds reopen with shoulder-season pricing.
+Perfect weather for touring wine regions, campgrounds reopen with shoulder season pricing and good availability.

 Summer